DDMAL/MIRAI/README.md

 The built site can then be viewed at 'localhost:4000/simssa-website/'.
 The `--watch` option automatically checks for updates to the local files and can be immediately viewed by refreshing the page. `--watch` is not supported by Windows, thus the command above will need to be rerun after each edit.

-If any changes need to be made to the 'Gemfile', run:
+If any changes need to be made to the 'Gemfile' at the root directory, run:

 ```
 bundle install